Tired of waiting for `npm install`

 It became most apparent to me as I was delivering a live session in February of 2017.
 There were multiple occasions where I would have more than enough time to take a drink, comment on npm running, and still catch my breath while waiting for it to finish.

 It's because of this experience that I dug in, dug deep and found the secrets to eliminating the ‘npm install' delay in most of my Docker work.

 Now, I want to share the techniques that I found – hidden just under the surface of Docker's most commonly used tools – that have helped me the most.

 Join me for this live session, and learn how you can cut the npm delay from your Docker projects.– Derick Bailey

 – Creator of WatchMeCode.net

-On March 27th, 2017 at 2PM Central Time (20:00 UTC), I’ll be delivering a live session of WatchMeCode where I will show you how to eliminate the `npm install` delay almost entirely from your Docker solutions.
+On March 27th, 2017, I delivered a live session of WatchMeCode where I will showed how to eliminate the `npm install` delay almost entirely from your Docker solutions.

 - How most Dockerfiles are unintentionally set up to reinstall your node modules every time you build a Docker image or run a Docker container

 - How one subtle change to your Dockerfile can mean the difference between countless minutes and split seconds of build time for your image